HenrikJoreteg/human-javascript/ch06 - models.md

 In order to provide observability, models generally provide some sort of event registration system and a way to set and get some "protected" attributes.

 For a long time, I used Backbone models for everything.
 The code for them is quite simple and readable (YES!); they're also flexible and easy to use.
-Also, I'm generally a big fan of Backbone's general principles and structure.
+Also, I'm generally a big fan of Backbone's principles and structure.

-Yet, you'll notice the examples all use `HumanModel` not Backbone collections.
+Yet, you'll notice the examples all use `HumanModel` instead of `Backbone.Model`.

 Despite my love for Backbone, a few things finally drove me to creating HumanModel: